12 Facts about King Solomon’s Temple

-If you study theology and history, then there is absolutely no way that you wouldn’t have heard about the temple of King Solomon.
+If you study theology and history, then there is absolutely no way that you wouldn’t have heard about the King Solomon’s temple.

 The building was commissioned by King Solomon himself, and at the time, it was thought to be the royal palace of God.
 The exact location is still unknown to this day, but its significance to both modern culture and freemasonry can’t possibly be overstated.